andygibson/datafactory/README.md

         <type>jar</type>
     </dependency>

-##Generating Test Data
+## Generating Test Data
-Now you can create instances of the DataFactory class and create data :
+Now you can create instances of the DataFactory class and create data:

     public class Main {